-As good practice, remember to set the stage and ensure that people are reminded that is not a process of blame, but for identifying potential areas for change.
+As good practice, remember to set the stage and ensure that people are reminded that this is not a process of blame, but for identifying potential areas for change.
 If you have run this retrospective method several times before, you should see greater fidelity of ideas.
-If there are recurring items, this should be a treated as a red flag.
+If there are recurring items, this should be treated as a red flag.

 Key components of a FLAP Retrospective activity

 These are things that we need to think about or focus on in the next sprint or not too distant future.

 The key takeaways and highlights from the sprint just completed.

 What the team is proud of or what has been achieved and worth noting.

 Issues that arose or still exist that need to be addressed by the team.

 Alternative options to try in your FLAP retrospective

 Consider colour coding the notes into specific categories such as process and practices, technology and tools, Scope and schedule, and People and staffing.
 This can visually and quickly help the team identify if there is a common underlying theme that can be further discussed.

 Future considerations is sometimes also know as future directions so you can use this space to identify areas of innovation, change and experiments that the team may want to try.